jmuskaan72/Sentiment-Analysis-of-Restaurant-Reviews-using-NLP-techniques/README.md

 to determine the people feeling about a product and how it is received in the market.
 Various commercial tools are available for sentiment analysis.
-In this paper, we propose a system which classifies the reviews on a scale of 1 to 5 based on the sentiments in the words.
+In this paper, we propose a system which classifies the reviews on a scale of 0 and 1 based on the sentiments in the words.
 The groups of words used to make a decision to rate the reviews are displayed as word cloud.